 Car sharing is growing every day in Minneapolis.

-Zipcar will soon start parking vehicles on city streets in addition to existing parking ramp locations.
-It will join Car2Go, whose Smart cars can be parked in any on-street parking spot in the city.
+Months after announcing that they were expanding their fleet, Zipcar will soon start parking vehicles on city streets in addition to existing parking ramp locations (seen above).
+They will join Car2Go, whose Smart cars can be parked in any on-street parking spot throughout the city.

-Unlike Car2Go, which specializes in one-way travel, Zipcars are intended to be reserved and returned at the same location.
-A city staff report has recommended 17 locations where they’ll be parked.
+Unlike Car2Go, which specializes in one-way travel, Zipcars are intended to be reserved and returned at the same location (see existing locations here).
+A city staff report has recommended 17 locations where they will be parked.

-Zipcar will pay the city about $40,000 for the right to use the spots.
+One of the largest car sharing companies in the country, Zipcar will pay the city about $40,000 for the right to use the spots.
+The city will also provide signage indicating which spots are reserved for Zipcars.

-The city’s Transportation and Public Works Committee will review and vote on the proposal next Tuesday.
-It then needs approval from the full council.
+The city's transportation and public works committee will review and vote on the proposal next Tuesday.
+It then needs approval from the full city council.